alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-2-1-Spring-Boot-Sample-app.md

 tags: java spring-boot cheat-sheet maven gradle microservices
 ---

-[Spring Ecosystem](https://spring.io/) is so popular in "Java World" for last several years and if you want to be on the cutting-edge of Java technologies you should to have [Spring Boot](https://projects.spring.io/spring-boot/) in your skills list.
+[Spring Ecosystem](https://spring.io/) has been so popular in "Java World" for the last several years and if you want to be on the cutting-edge of Java technologies you should have [Spring Boot](https://projects.spring.io/spring-boot/) in your skills set.
 I am going to show how to level up your String application with _Spring Boot_.

 ![Spring Boot logo]({{ site.baseurl }}/images/spring-boot/spring-boot-logo.png)

 I use Spring Boot almost in all my Java Projects.
-This framework or tool set really makes easy to create _Spring Applications_.
+This framework or tool set really makes easy to create _Microservices Applications_.
 Here is basic useful features:
 - Embed Tomcat, Jetty or Undertow
 - Automatic configurations
 - Production-ready features and tools.